 [...] in the long-run, I'd feel more comfortable living in Germany [...]
 Because I can communicate in English, but I think it will never be like my mother tongue like German.
 And although I think London is such a cultural... like very diverse city, but there are always instances, like things that are like "oh, yeah, yeah, you're not from here, how would you know?" or "oh yeah, you don't know this expression."
-So I think once I want to settle I want to fully feel like I live there (UK FGP49 Germany)
+So I think once I want to settle I want to fully feel like I live there.
+(UK_FGP49_Germany)

 In terms of the timelines that EU-origin migrants imagined for their return, they expressed less fixed ideas.
 In contrast to research participants from third countries of origin, who often conceived of their retirement as the natural point at which to return, only a couple of EUorigin migrants (from Greece and Poland) saw themselves returning to their countries of origin as retirees.
 Return for retirement would not necessarily be a permanent move - one Polish migrant living in Italy suggested that in their retirement, she and her husband's mobility would likely be circular: "maybe, when my husband retires, we go to Poland.
 Then maybe come back a bit here and stay a bit here and a bit in Poland."
 Others, like research participants from non-EU countries, anticipated that they would return at the point that their parents or other family members were elderly and needed their care.
-More generally, however, the return plans of EU-origin migrants were more flexible - many research participants from high-income Northern European countries simply saw themselves returning to their countries of origin at a later stage of their working lives when they wanted a higher quality of life, or to "settle down".
+More generally, however, the return plans of EU-origin migrants were more flexible - many research participants from high-income Northern European countries simply saw themselves returning to their countries of origin at a later stage of their working lives when they wanted a higher quality of life, or to "settle down" and have children of their own.
 Research participants who had already returned, or who were intending to return, for such reasons, sometimes made explicit reference to the higher quality of social security and public services available in their countries of origin (e.g. Sweden and German), and which they were reluctant to forego if they settled elsewhere.
+Others simply cited a lack of knowledge of the public services system in the country of destination, or lacking language skills to navigate same, as a reason to return home.